Alex Somers

 Alex Somers (born March 7, 1984) is an American visual artist and musician from Baltimore, Maryland, who attended Berklee College of Music and Listaháskóli Íslands.
 Somers lives and works in Los Angeles.
 Previously he ran a recording studio in downtown Reykjavík where he produced, engineered, and mixed since 2010.

 He and his former partner Jónsi, with whom he split in 2019, produce music and visual art under the name Jónsi & Alex.
 The pair have released an album and a picture book, both titled Riceboy Sleeps.
 Jónsi and Somers have also collaborated on Jónsi's solo project.
 Somers co-produced and played instruments on Jónsi's album Go.
 He then joined Jónsi in his five-piece live band, playing guitar and keyboards for the world tour in support of Go.
 Somers has produced and mixed a large number of records, including those of Sigur Rós, Jónsi, Julianna Barwick, Briana Marela, Death Vessel, Sin Fang, and Pascal Pinon.

 Somers has been vegan since 2004, and a raw vegan since 2007.

 Sigur Rós

 Alex Somers has worked as co-producer/mixer/engineer on several Sigur Rós releases, including Valtari, Kveikur, iTunes Festival: London 2013 and Brennisteinn EP.
 Somers has also worked with the band on their artwork/designs.
 Most notably on their album Takk..., which received Best Album Design at the 2006 Icelandic Music Awards.

-In 2005–2006, Somers and Lukka Sigurðardóttir collaborated forming the design team "Toothfaeries", who made all of the official hand-made merchandise for Sigur Rós sold at the Takk... tour.
+In 2005–2006, Somers and Lukka Sigurðardóttir collaborated to form the design team "Toothfaeries", who made all of the official hand-made merchandise for Sigur Rós sold at the Takk... tour.